vdice/brigade/docs/content/topics/developers.md

 kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller
 kubectl --namespace kube-system patch deploy tiller-deploy -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}'
 ```
-- Run `DOCKER_REGISTRY=brigadecore make build-all-images load-all-images` to build all images locally for the kind cluster
+- Run `DOCKER_ORG=brigadecore make build-all-images load-all-images` to build all images locally for the kind cluster
 - Run `make helm-install` to install/upgrade Brigade onto the kind cluster.
-This is the command you should re-run to test your changes during your Brigade development workflow
+This is the command you should re-run to test your changes during your Brigade development workflow.
+If this command does not work, you probably need to run `helm repo add brigade https://brigadecore.github.io/charts`

 When you're done, feel free to `kind delete cluster` to tear down the kind cluster resources.